 Westpac subsidiaries BT Funds Management (BT) and Asgard Capital Management (Asgard) have been fined a total of $3 million as part of ASIC's continuing post Royal Commission fees-for-no-service investigations.
-Lawyer Sarah Lawrence reports.
+Lawyer Sarah Sherman reports.

 BT and Asgard were the subject of a case study by the Royal Commission which found between 2001 and 2017 they charged 767 customers fees for financial product advice that was not provided.
 Following this, Westpac repaid $634,490 to those customers.